miércoles, 25 de mayo de 2011

 China is a market offering that has a competitive advantage in production costs, especially labor-intensive processes work, with excellent quality - price.

-Has occurred in recent years an increase in the value of exports from China and substantial improvement in the quality of processes and products, maintaining a low wage level for the development of inland areas.
+Has occurred in recent years an increase in the value of exports from China and a substantial improvement in the quality of processes and products, maintaining a low wage level for the development of inland areas.

 Thus it has become an attractive destination for companies looking to improve the efficiency of its supply chain and local outsourcing of certain product lines to improve their global market position.